-- Patrick J. Bartels, Jr. has served as a managing member at Redan Advisors LLC since December 2018.
+Patrick J. Bartels, Jr. has served as a managing member at Redan Advisors LLC since December 2018.
 From 2002 to December 2018, Mr. Bartels served as a managing principal at Monarch Alternative Capital LP, a private investment firm that focused primarily on distressed companies.
 Prior to joining Monarch, Mr. Bartels was a high-yield investments analyst at Invesco Ltd. He began his career at PricewaterhouseCoopers LLP.
-Mr. Bartels has other board experience, including serving on audit, nominating/governance and compensation committees.
-Mr. Bartels holds the Chartered Financial Analyst designation. - James N. Chapman has served as a non-executive advisory director of SkyWorks Capital, LLC, an aviation and aerospace management consulting services company, since 2004.
+He holds the Chartered Financial Analyst designation.

+- James N. Chapman has served as a non-executive advisory director of SkyWorks Capital, LLC, an aviation and aerospace management consulting services company, since 2004.
+Mr. Chapman has served as chairman of the Board since October 2016.
 Mr. Chapman has more than 30 years of investment banking experience across a wide range of industries, including metals and mining, energy, and natural resources, as well as significant experience as a capital markets and strategic planning consultant.
-He has served on numerous boards of directors of publicly-held and private companies during his career. - Sherman K. Edmiston III served as a managing director of Zolfo Cooper LLC, a leading provider of restructuring, financial and corporate advisory services, from 2009 to 2015.
+He has served on numerous boards of directors of publicly held and private companies during his career. - Sherman K. Edmiston III is the managing member of HI CapM Advisors, Ltd., a consulting firm that provides strategic and financial advisory services to private equity funds, hedge funds, asset managers and corporations.
+From 2009 to 2015, Mr. Edmiston served as a managing director of Zolfo Cooper LLC, a leading provider of restructuring, financial and corporate advisory services.
 He also served as chief restructuring officer of Xinergy, Ltd., a Central Appalachian producer of thermal and metallurgical coal, from May to September 2015.
-Mr. Edmiston has over 20 years of experience working with companies undergoing major transitions as a principal investor, investment banker, and advisor. - Robert B. Hamill served as a managing director of Jefferies and Company Inc. from 2008 to November 2018.
+Mr. Edmiston has over 20 years of experience working with companies undergoing major transitions as a principal investor, investment banker and advisor. - Robert B. Hamill served as a managing director of Jefferies and Company Inc. from 2008 to November 2018.
 From 2003 to 2008, Mr. Hamill was a managing director at Lehman Brothers Inc., and, from 1994 to 2002, he served as a managing director of J.P.
 Morgan Securities Inc. He has also held vice president positions at Citicorp Securities Markets Inc. and Drexel Burnham Lambert Inc. Mr. Hamill started his career as an analyst with E.F.
-Hutton & Company Inc. Mr. Hamill has over 30 years of investment banking and finance experience. - Holly Keller Koeppel served as managing partner and head of Gateway Infrastructure Investments LP from March 2015 to January 2017.
-From 2010 to February 2015, she was partner and global co-head of Citi Infrastructure Investors, a division of Citigroup, Inc. Ms. Koeppel served as executive vice president and chief financial officer of American Electric Power Corporation from 2006 to 2009 and several additional executive positions at that company from 2000 to 2006.
-Ms. Koeppel's service as an executive and her other public company board experience provides valuable insight and perspective to the Board.

-- Patrick A. Kriegshauser has served as executive vice president and chief financial officer and as a principal owner of Sachs Electric Company, a leading specialty electrical and design firm, since 2000.
+Hutton & Company Inc. - Holly Keller Koeppel served as managing partner and head of Gateway Infrastructure Investments LP from March 2015 to January 2017.
+From 2010 to February 2015, she was partner and global co-head of Citi Infrastructure Investors, a division of Citigroup, Inc. Ms. Koeppel served as executive vice president and chief financial officer of American Electric Power Corporation ("AEP") from 2006 to 2009 and several additional executive positions at AEP from 2000 to 2006. - Patrick A. Kriegshauser serves as executive vice president, chief financial officer and a director of ArchKey Holdings Inc. Mr. Kriegshauser also serves as executive vice president of Sachs Electric Company, which is owned by ArchKey Holdings Inc. He has held executive-level positions with Sachs Electric Company since 2000.
 From 1985 to 2000, Mr. Kriegshauser served in various executive capacities at Arch Coal, including serving as senior vice president and chief financial officer from 1996 to 2000.
-He started his career at PricewaterhouseCoopers LLP.
-He has also formerly served on the boards of other coal producers. - Richard A. Navarre served as president and chief commercial officer of Peabody Energy Corporation from 2008 until his retirement in 2012 and as Peabody's chief financial officer and executive vice president of corporate development from 1999 to 2008.
+He started his career at PricewaterhouseCoopers LLP. - Richard A. Navarre serves as president and chief executive officer of Covia Corporation, a position he has held since May 2019.
+He served as president and chief commercial officer of Peabody from 2008 until his retirement in 2012 and as Peabody's chief financial officer and executive vice president of corporate development from 1999 to 2008.
 Prior to joining Peabody in 1993, Mr. Navarre was a senior manager with KPMG, LLP.
-He has also served on the board of directors of United Coal Company, LLC.